The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/fight-tips/dragonsongs-reprise-ultimate-guide.md

 The reopener here is very flexible, and will depend on your overall fight plan.

 Some players may wish to put more burst damage into Thordan when he has the Discomposed debuff (increase damage taken).
-If you wish to take advantage of this, you will want to start your melee combo 5 GCD spells after the boss becomes targetable.
+If you wish to take advantage of this, you will want to start your melee combo five GCD spells after the boss becomes targetable.
 This will align your three finishers with the Discomposed debuff.

 Otherwise, you can prepare a Dualcast with Vercure, and even an Acceleration before the boss is targetable while soaking your outer tower in Sanctity.
 You can then use back-to-back instant cast Veraero/thunder III before entering a melee combo, or simply go straight into melee combo after one cast.
 This allows you to weave more oGCD abilities earlier as required depending on your Addle plan and agreed party raid buff timing.